christianhelle/apiclientcodegen/README.md

 The resulting file is the equivalent of using the AutoRest CLI tool with:
 ` --csharp --input-file=[swaggerFile] --output-file=[outputFile] --namespace=[namespace] --add-credentials`

-- NSwagCodeGenerator - Generates a single file C# REST API Client using the [NSwag.CodeGeneration.CSharp](https://github.com/RSuter/NSwag/wiki/SwaggerToCSharpClientGenerator) [nuget package](https://www.nuget.org/packages/NSwag.CodeGeneration.CSharp/)
+- NSwagCodeGenerator - Generates a single file C# REST API Client using the [NSwag.CodeGeneration.CSharp](https://github.com/RSuter/NSwag/wiki/SwaggerToCSharpClientGenerator) [nuget package](https://www.nuget.org/packages/NSwag.CodeGeneration.CSharp/) v13.1.6

-- SwaggerCodeGenerator - Generates a single file C# REST API Client using Swagger Codegen CLI.
+- SwaggerCodeGenerator - Generates a single file C# REST API Client using Swagger Codegen CLI v3.0.11.
 The output file is the result of merging all the files generated using the Swagger Codegen CLI tool with:
 ` generate -l csharp --input-spec [swaggerFile] --output [output] -DapiTests=false -DmodelTests=false -DpackageName=[namespace] --skip-overwrite`

-- OpenApiCodeGenerator - Generates a single file C# REST API Client using OpenAPI Generator.
+- OpenApiCodeGenerator - Generates a single file C# REST API Client using OpenAPI Generator v4.1.2.
 The output file is the result of merging all the files generated using the OpenAPI Generator tool with:
 ` generate -g csharp --input-spec [swaggerFile] --output [output] -DapiTests=false -DmodelTests=false -DpackageName=[namespace] --skip-overwrite`